-Our building is also a thriving home for arts and culture, with films, theatrical events, book discussions, and writing, music and art workshops.
-Our Concert Hall comes alive with a variety of popular, jazz, and other music programs, including the American Classical Orchestra, the JVC Jazz Festival, the Chamber Music Society at Lincoln Center, the Juilliard School and WFUV’s concert series.
-To see what’s up next, visit our event calendar!
+Our building is also a thriving home for arts and culture, with films, theatrical events, book discussions, and writing, music, and art workshops.
+Our Concert Hall comes alive with a variety of pop, rock, jazz, and classical music programs, including the American Classical Orchestra, the JVC Jazz Festival, the Chamber Music Society at Lincoln Center, the Juilliard School and WFUV’s concert series.

-Camaraderie and Conversation on Topics Philosophical and Newsworthy
+Camaraderie and Good Conversation on Topics Philosophical and Newsworthy

 with Leader Dr. Joe Chuman